 Southern Africa Explorer

-Johannesburg’s bright lights, Kruger and Hwange National Parks’ wildlife safaris, the thundering waters of Victoria Falls and scenic Cape Town – this escorted program has them all and offers an adventure to remember!
+Johannesburg’s bright lights, Kruger and Hwange National Parks’ wildlife safaris, the thundering waters of Victoria Falls and scenic Cape Town – this program has them all and offers an adventure to remember!
+We specialize in customized, small group travel.
+So, if you’re a couple, a family or a group of friends, we can design a program to exactly suit your requirements.
+Please request a quote from one of our Africa specialists.

 - Visit the Nelson Mandela Apartheid Museum in historic Johannesburg